GaijinEntertainment/daScript/README.md

 # daScript
 daScript - high-performance statically strong typed scripting language

+10/9/2021
+  * api change - aot is now part of CodeOfPolicies, not linkCppAot
+  * misc - massive memory clenaup
+      more compact debug info
+      Func now stored pointer to a function
+      GetGlobal and GetLocal are doing MNH for now
+      MNH tables of all sorts are now regular hash_map, vs O(1) with really low capacity to be replaced by more efficient O(1) hash at some point code is now compacted for both interpreted and AOT scenarios unused code is thrown away in aot
+  * misc - tones of new memory logging
+  * feature - [macro_function] and [macro_interface]. to be thrown away from shared modules and such
+  * misc - concept cleanup. module will no longer 'run'. init scripts at compilation time will only be called from non-modules macro scripts, however, will continue running
+  * notes - attempts are shared code showed that keeping full blown (or even stripped) module is not viable

 10/4/2021
   * feature - global_lint_macro - those happen reqardless of the visibility
   * FEATURE - LINT - daslib/lint for details. all 'i can catch it during compilation' stuff goes there.